Next Article: Business Plan, Part 3 (General Description of Business)

 Back To: BUSINESS PLANS

 An executive summary is an important part of a business plan.
 It summarizes the key points and gives an overview of the whole business idea.
 The main theme of the executive summary is to summarize the main points of the document for the reader.

 What should I know about drafting a business plan executive summary?

 Include the main points of the business plan in a voice consistent with that of the language in the body of the plan.
 The executive summary is a summation of your entire business plan.
 Many instructional guides will recommend taking the first and last sentences of each paragraph to develop the body of the summary.
-While this may be an effective techniques for including the components of the business plan, it misses a fundamental purpose of the executive summary – creating a voice for the business.
+While this may be an effective technique for including the components of the business plan, it misses a fundamental purpose of the executive summary – creating a voice for the business.

 The business plan has to capture the essence of the business and project the same level of exuberance, confidence, and ambition as the entrepreneur.
-Below is a overview of what you should include and aim to achieve within your business plan.
+Below is an overview of what you should include and aim to achieve within your business plan.

-Overview Executive Summary
+Overview of Executive Summary

 The executive summary should tell all of the main points of the business plan in a concise format.
 However, there is more to writing the executive summary than simply being able to synthesize large amounts of material into a couple of short paragraphs.

 You are attempting to translate the larger body of the business plan into a concise summary that adequately demonstrates the venture’s value proposals.
 An effective executive summary maintains the same voice as the body of the business plan.
 For example, if you use an exuberant and excited tone in describing your product, your executive summary should mirror this voice.
 Try to create anticipation for the body of the business plan that will follow.

 Your objective should be to explain the product, service, or idea, the core business model, and the value creation process to the reader.
 Hopefully, after reading the executive summary, the reader will approach each section of the business plan with a basic understanding of what the section includes and will explain in further detail.